Benguela: Post-independence

 Due to the Angolan Civil War (1975–2002), which lasted more than 20 years after independence from Portugal, the important Benguela railway line closed, with only the short distance of 30 km between Benguela and Lobito remaining operational.

 In 1983 Benguela had a population of 155,000.
 During the civil war the city of Benguela increased its population due to refugees from the countryside.

 21st century

 In the mid-2000s, with a more peaceful environment, restoration of the railway between Benguela and Huambo commenced.

 While the colonial part of the city consists of relatively good-quality houses, as of 2011 most of the refugees live in slum areas.

-Transports

-The city has an airport, the Benguela Airport.

-The city is connected to the railway with the Benguela Railway.
+Transportation

+Benguela possesses an airport and a railway connection to the rest of Angola and the border with the Democratic Republic of the Congo (DRC), from which it continues on to the city of Tenke and connecting with the south-central section of the Cape-Cairo railway that provides further connections to Zambia, Zimbabwe, Botswana and South Africa.